 Adsorption is arguably the most straightforward technique to remove odors; it is fairly passive.
 Due to their simplicity adsorption units are also used in combination with other techniques.

 Vegetative environmental buffers (VEBs) are areas created around the industrial buildings with planted trees.
 Ecological shields reduce odor and dust in two ways.
 They intercept, absorb, and break down odorous substances by acting as biological filters.
 Secondly, they decrease the airspeed by acting as wind barriers, resulting in reduced dilution of odorous substances.
 Professionals recommend diversifying the species of trees with ones of different growth rates.

 In odor masking, the unwanted odor is suppressed by using a stronger and pleasant smell or a combination of smells.
-The masking agent does not change the chemical composition of odor, it only superimposes over the bad smell.
+The masking agent does not change the chemical composition of odor, it only superimposes a new smell.
 This technique requires significant technical knowledge and analysis to formulate an effective odor control strategy, so it has no room for amateur experimentation.